Tonbandgerät

 Documentation

-The documentation for Tonbandgerät can be found in the docs/
+The documentation for Tonbandgerät can be found in the docs/ folder and compiled for viewing with mdbook

-.
+by running mdbook build in docs/.
 The latest version of the documentation can also be viewed online here.

 Trace Converter + Viewing